 Mobile Suit Gundam SEED CE.73: Stargazer does this with the pilot of the Strike Noir, Sven Cal Vayan.
 He is the character with the most focus and the only one that (due to the length of the story) got any degree of backstory.
 He's also shown to be extremely cold, more than willing to gun down entire crowds of refugees on the off-chance that one is a terrorist, and shows no trace of remorse or grief when a wingman gets killed.
 He does eventually get better, but not before getting into a Chained Heat situation with the Hero Antagonist of the series and the pilot of the Stargazer.

 The Count of Monte Cristo aka Edmond Dantes from Gankutsuou.
 Especially when the title monster is in control of him.

 Alucard from Hellsing .
 The first anime leans towards Anti-Hero, but the manga and OVA series depict him as more of a self-declared monster: terrifying, vicious, and wholly in the business because he loves killing people.

-This is especially prominent in the first four episodes, with Alucard's vicious slaughtering of both Millennium vampires AND an unfortunate SWAT team that effectively got thrown at his mercy by policemen who were bribed by one of those vampires.
+This is especially prominent in the first four episodes, with Alucard's vicious slaughtering of both Millennium vampires AND an unfortunate Brazilian SWAT team that effectively got thrown at his mercy by corrupt police officials who were bribed by one of those vampires.
 However, to be fair, in the later episodes, Alucard's more sympathetic and redeeming qualities do come to light.

 Ookami no Kuchi: Wolfsmund is a series of tragic stories only connected by the presence of Wolfram and the eponymous border pass that he oversees.
 As of the first volume, no one has gotten past Wolfsmund alive or unscathed thanks to him.